KoryNunn/scroll-into-view/README.md

 ## What

-Scroll's an element into view
+Scrolls an element into view

 Also scrolls any scroll-parents so that the element is in view.